HydraMeshnet/developer-portal/architecture.md

 ## Class diagram

 > Please, stop nagging me to remove SignedWitnessRequest, SignedWitnessStatement and WitnessProcess being Signable.
 I know it does not make sense semantically.
 The real diagram will be beautiful. [name=wigy]
+> mudlee: let's delete this comment or explain it or whatever

 ```mermaid
 classDiagram